Controls on chemicals in food

-Sudan dyes have been used illegally in spices, sauces, chutneys, vinegars and palm oil, among many other products and, in some of these cases, food products have been recalled.
+Industrial dyes have been used illegally in spices, sauces, chutneys, vinegars and palm oil, among many other products and, as any amount is undesirable in food, these have been removed from the market.

 Food alerts about illegal dyes